plpxsk/wikipedia-movies/README.md

 In summary, by itself, T is the best predictor.
 By adding VURE, we may approach 80% R-squared.

+## Importantly

+* Using domestic boxoffice data, per Box Office Mojo
+* There is a good chunk of missing data, see below

 # Methods

 * Scrape a wikipedia page for 2015 movie titles.